microsoft/BotFramework-Composer/docs/concept-memory-draft.md

-# Memory in Bot Framework Composer
+# Conversation flow

 All bots built with Bot Framework Composer have a "memory" - a representation of everything that is currently in the bot's active mind.
-Developers can store and retrieve values in the bot memory, and can use those values to create loops, branches, dynamic messages and behaviors in the bot.
+Developers can store and retrieve values in the bot's memory, and can use those values to create loops, branches, dynamic messages and behaviors in the bot.
 Properties from memory can be used inside templates, and can also be used as part of a calculation.

 The memory system makes it possible for bots built in Composer to do things like:

-* Store a user profile and user preferences
+* store a user profile and user preferences
-* Remember things between sessions - like the last search query or a list of recently mentioned locations
+* remember things between sessions - like the last search query or a list of recently mentioned locations
-* Pass information between dialogs
+* pass information between dialogs

 ## Anatomy of a property in memory